Church of Saint-Pierre-Apôtre (Montreal): History

 Pierre Beaudry (1774–1848) (after whom the Beaudry Métro station is named) was the owner of a large farm in the suburbs of Montreal, who bequeathed a part of his land for the construction of a new church of the Diocese of Montreal to be named after his patron saint.
 In an effort to curb the power of the Society of Saint-Sulpice, who controlled all the parishes of the city, Ignace Bourget, the Bishop of Montreal, invited a community of the Missionary Oblates of Mary Immaculate from France, who arrived in December 1841.
 They soon took up residence on the site, then called Faubourg Québec, opening the Maison Saint-Pierre-Apôtre, in what was fast becoming a working-class neighbourhood of the city.

 Construction of a church for the community and the local people was begun in 1850, under the supervision of the Superior of the community, the Rev. Father Jean-Fleury Baudrand, O.M.I.
 The architect was Victor Bourgeau, who was a noted ecclesiastical architect in the city, building the Basilica of Notre-Dame and St. James Cathedral in Montreal, as well as Saint-Joachim de Pointe-Claire Church in Pointe-Claire, Quebec.

 A level of rivalry existed between the Sulpician and Oblate Fathers.
 This was especially true when the Sulpicians established Sainte-Brigide Parish in 1878, which included Saint-Pierre-Apôtre within its territory.
 This ended only when Saint-Pierre was established as a parish in its own right in 1900.

-Today the church holds the Chapel of Hope (Chapelle de l'Espoir), dedicated to the victims of AIDS, perhaps the only one of its kind in the world.
+Today the church holds the Chapel of Hope (Chapelle de l'Espoir), dedicated to the victims of AIDS, perhaps the only one of its kind in the world.Every year the church holds free organ concerts and lights up the church in rainbow colours to honour Pride.